-- b. to a person subject to Food and Drug Administration ("FDA") jurisdiction regarding FDA-regulated products and activities that are the responsibility of that person, for purposes related to the quality, safety or effectiveness of that product or activity, including but not limited to: - (i) collecting or reporting adverse events or product defects or problems such as drug use or labeling problems; - (ii) tracking FDA-regulated products; - (iii) enabling product recalls, repairs, replacement or lookback (including locating and notifying individuals who received products that have been recalled or withdrawn, or that are the subject of lookback); or - (iv) conducting post-marketing surveillance. - 3.
+- a. to a public health authority authorized by law to collect or receive information for (1) the purpose of preventing or controlling disease, injury, or disability (e.g., reporting communicable diseases), (ii) the conduct of public health surveillance, investigations, or interventions, and (iii) the purpose of receiving reports of child abuse or neglect; and - b. to a person subject to Food and Drug Administration ("FDA") jurisdiction regarding FDA-regulated. products and activities that are the responsibility of that person, for purposes related to the quality, safety or effectiveness of that product or activity, including but not limited to: - collecting or reporting adverse events or product defects or problems such as drug use or labeling problems; - (ii) tracking FDA-regulated products; - (iii) enabling product recalls, repairs, replacement, or lookback (including locating and notifying individuals who received products that have been recalled or withdrawn, or that are the subject of lookback); or - (iv) conducting post-marketing surveillance. - 3.
 Health oversight activities.
-CASE may disclose PHI to a health oversight agency for oversight activities authorized by law, including audits, investigations, inspections, licensure or disciplinary actions; civil, administrative, or criminal proceedings; or other activities necessary for the oversight of the health care system, government benefit programs, or civil rights laws. - 4.
+CWRU may disclose PHI to a health oversight agency for oversight activities authorized by law, including audits, investigations, inspections, licensure, or disciplinary actions; civil, administrative, or criminal proceedings; or other activities necessary for the oversight of the health care system, government benefit programs, or civil rights laws. - 4.
 Judicial and administrative proceedings.
-CASE may disclose PHI in the course of judicial or administrative proceedings if the request for PHI is made pursuant to a court or administrative order or in response to a subpoena or discovery request (or other lawful process) from a party to the proceeding. - a.
-If the request is made pursuant to a court or administrative order, CASE may disclose the information requested without additional process.
-In such cases, CASE may disclose only the information expressly authorized by the order. - b.
-Without a court order or subpoena issued by a court, CASE must take additional steps to ensure the confidentiality of the information before it is permitted to disclose the minimum PHI necessary to fulfill the request.
+CWRU may disclose PHI in the course of judicial or administrative proceedings if the request for PHI is made pursuant to a court or administrative order or in response to a subpoena or discovery request (or other lawful process) from a party to the proceeding. - a.
+If the request is made pursuant to a court or administrative order, CWRU may disclose the information requested without additional process.
+In such cases, CWRU may disclose only the information expressly authorized by the order.

+- b.
+Without a court order or subpoena issued by a court, CWRU must take additional steps to ensure the confidentiality of the information before it is permitted to disclose the minimum PHI necessary to fulfill the request.
 It is important to differentiate between subpoenas issued by a court and subpoenas issued by an attorney or a notary public.
-CASE's privacy officer will determine what steps are required, such as written assurances or a protective order.

-- c.
-CASE may consult with its privacy officer and/or legal counsel to determine its obligation to disclose PHI with respect to judicial and administrative proceedings. - 5.
+CWRU's privacy officer will determine what steps are required, such as written assurances or a protective order. - c.
+CWRU may consult with its privacy officer and/or legal counsel to determine its obligation to disclose PHI with respect to judicial and administrative proceedings. - 5.
 Law enforcement purposes.
-CASE may disclose PHI for law enforcement purposes to a law enforcement official as required by law (and not otherwise addressed in CASE's Policies and Procedures) and in compliance with a court ordered warrant, subpoena or summons, a grand jury subpoena, or, under certain circumstances, an administrative subpoena or summons.

-If CASE receives an administrative subpoena or summons, CASE may disclose PHI if the PHI is relevant and material to a legitimate law enforcement inquiry, the request is specific and limited in scope to the extent possible, and de-identified information could not reasonably be used instead.
-CASE will make this assessment in consultation with its privacy officer and/or legal counsel.
+CWRU may disclose PHI for law enforcement purposes to a law enforcement official as required by law (and not otherwise addressed in CWRU's Policies and Procedures) and in compliance with a court ordered warrant, subpoena or summons, a grand jury subpoena, or, under certain circumstances, an administrative subpoena or summons.
+If CWRU receives an administrative subpoena or summons, CWRU may disclose PHI if the PHI is relevant and material to a legitimate law enforcement inquiry, the request is specific and limited in scope to the extent possible, and de-identified information could not reasonably be used instead.
+CWRU will make this assessment in consultation with its compliance and privacy officer and/or legal counsel.

-In addition, under certain circumstances, CASE may disclose PHI to a law enforcement official:
+In addition, under certain circumstances, CWRU may disclose PHI to a law enforcement official;